 - PROBLEM: The implant or the surgery caused fractures in the thigh or shin bone.
 This problem will need a consultation with the surgical group and possibly emergency medicine.

 - PROBLEM: Knee prosthesis instability and loss of range of motion (it gets stuck), this can also lead to considerable pain.

 Problem: Neuropathic knee pain after surgery – nerve damage caused by the surgery

-A 2014 study from doctors in the United Kingdom published in the Bone and joint journal suggests that it is neuropathic pain that cause problems after knee replacement.
+A 2014 study from doctors in the United Kingdom published in the Bone and Joint Journal suggests that it is neuropathic pain that causes problems after knee replacement.
 That is damage to the nerves that usually occurs in surgery.(16) Neuropathic pain is an underestimated problem in patients with pain after total knee replacement.
-It peaks at between six weeks and three-months post-operatively.
+It peaks at between six weeks and three months postoperatively.
 Currently, doctors believe the best choice recommendations for neuropathic knee pain is pharmacologic management.
 For a discussion on Prolotherapy and nerve damage see our article on Neurofascial Prolotherapy.

 The same research team had more to say in a 2017 study that will be discussed below.

 Problem: Post-surgical stress following knee replacement